 Want to know what makes a celebrity tick?
 Simple.
 Take a look at their watch.
 More than just a way to tell the time, each timepiece tells a story of the times: a glimpse into the lives and legacies of the biggest names that have shaped a contemporary culture.
 From politicians to actors, rock stars to rappers, we celebrate the horological hotshots and fashion firsts that made the big time.

-Actor and race car drive Paul Newman was frequently photographed wearing a 1968 Rolex Cosmograph Daytona - a gift from his wife, actess Joanne Woodward.
-Since dubbed 'the Paul Newman', the watch is noteworthy for its link to the world of mote racing, allowing drivers to measure elapsed time and read average speeds.
+Actor and race car drive Paul Newman was frequently photographed wearing a 1968 Rolex Cosmograph Daytona - a gift from his wife, actress Joanne Woodward.
+Since dubbed 'the Paul Newman', the watch is noteworthy for its link to the world of motor racing, allowing drivers to measure elapsed time and read average speeds.
 Newman's own watch sold for $17,800,000 in 2017 - a record at auction.

 The owner, James Cox, a former boyfriend of Newman's daughter Nell, is said to have donated a significant portion of the hammer price to the Nell Newman Foundation to support the continuation of her father's philanthropic work.